 The USSD technology works with all types of cellular phones that support GSM networks.
 It helps in carrying out transactions using shortcodes and doesn’t require an internet connection.
 Well, almost all of the cell phones are GSM standard compliant as they require a SIM card to connect to a mobile network.

-USSD is a real-time communication technology which can be accessed through a string that usually begins with an asterisk (*) and ending with a hash (#).
-This technology is session-based and unlike SMS, it doesn’t store the data on the mobile phone.
+USSD is a real-time communication technology which can be accessed through a string that usually begins with an asterisk (*) and ending with a hash (#). .
 Almost all of the mobile operators use USSD to provide customers with services like top-ups, balance checks, and many such information.
 Apart from these services, mobile operators are extending their use of USSD by providing mobile money services.
 One such example is Vodafone’s M-Pesa which utilizes Safaricom.

 Moreover, Banks and some utility companies have also started leveraging USSD technology to provide seamless services to the customers.